Lusanda-Hlela/airbnb-clone-project/README.md

 ### ⚙️ Data Optimization
 Implements indexing and caching to enhance performance.
 It ensures that data retrieval operations remain fast and efficient as the user base and listings grow.

+## API Security

+Securing the backend APIs of the Airbnb Clone project is critical to protecting user data, ensuring safe financial transactions, and maintaining the integrity of the system.
+The following key security measures will be implemented:

+### 🔐 Authentication
+User authentication will be enforced using secure methods such as token-based authentication (e.g., JWT).
+This ensures that only verified users can access protected resources and perform authorized actions on the platform.

+### 🛡️ Authorization
+Role-based access control (RBAC) will be used to manage permissions for different types of users (e.g., guest, host, admin).
+This prevents unauthorized access to sensitive operations, such as editing properties or viewing another user’s bookings.

+### 📊 Rate Limiting
+API rate limiting will be implemented to prevent abuse and mitigate denial-of-service (DoS) attacks.
+This ensures that no single user or client can overwhelm the system with excessive requests.

+### 🔒 Data Encryption
+All sensitive data, including passwords and payment details, will be encrypted in transit using HTTPS and in storage using hashing or encryption techniques.
+This protects user data from interception and leakage.

+### 🧪 Input Validation & Sanitization
+All API inputs will be validated and sanitized to prevent common attacks such as SQL injection and cross-site scripting (XSS).
+This helps maintain the integrity and security of the backend.

+By implementing these security measures, the platform ensures user trust, protects critical data, and maintains a secure environment for all interactions.